-The $521,000 grant will support the purchase of 10,000 smoke alarms with 10-year lithium ion batteries across the next two years, as well as 1,000 alarms for the deaf and hard-of-hearing.
-The IDHS Get Alarmed campaign will work closely with service providers and fire departments beginning in Spring 2019 to distribute alarms across the state at no cost.
+The $521,000 grant is supporting the purchase of 10,000 smoke alarms with 10-year lithium ion batteries over a two-year period.
+The IDHS Get Alarmed campaign has been working closely with service providers and fire departments since Spring 2019 to distribute alarms across the state at no cost.
 The grant requires fire departments to personally install all alarms.

-The Indiana State Fire Marshal is accepting requests from fire departments and citizens seeking smoke alarms for their primary residences.
-If interested, please submit your request via the link below and you will be contacted in the coming months about how to participate in the Get Alarmed campaign and receive your smoke alarms.
+The Indiana State Fire Marshal is accepting requests from fire departments to install smoke alarms in their communities.
+If interested, please submit a request via the link below to be contacted about how to participate in the Get Alarmed campaign and receive smoke alarms.

-- Must be an installation program.
-The smoke alarms must be installed by members of your fire department or by members of your organization’s partnerships (i.e. Boy Scouts, church organizations, Kiwanis, Elks, Optimist, etc.) in each household.
+- Must be an installation program: The smoke alarms must be installed by members of a fire department or by members of an organization’s partnerships (e.g., Boy Scouts, church organizations, Kiwanis, Elks and Optimist clubs, etc.).

 - This program will only provide:

-- 10 year non-tamper photoelectric smoke alarm.
-One (1) per level per household.
+- One (1) 10-year non-tamper photoelectric smoke alarm per level per household.

-- If more than three (3) smoke alarms are needed for the household, it is the responsibility of your fire department to educate the homeowner about purchasing another one.
+- If more than three (3) smoke alarms are needed for a household, it is the responsibility of the fire department to educate the homeowner about purchasing another one.

-- There will be an application limit of twenty (20) ten year non-tamper battery smoke alarms per application and/or 5 dual function strobe-light/shaking bed smoke alarms for the deaf and hard of hearing.
+- There will be an application limit of twenty-four (24) ten-year non-tamper battery smoke alarms per application.

 IGCS, Rm E241